 - Bat-Bat turns it into a malapropism in the Bakshi Mighty Mouse episode "Bat With A Golden Tongue."
 Confronted by a figure who he thinks is not of this world, he chants "Klaatu!
 Baraga!
 Nicotine!"

 - In Johnny Bravo, Carl used this (amongst other sci-fi catchphrases) to greet an alien.

-- In The Simpsons Treehouse Of Horror XVIII Bart throws a ball hiting Kodos and Kodos "swears" with this.
+- In The Simpsons Treehouse Of Horror XVIII Bart throws a ball that hits Kodos, who then "swears" with these words.

 - In the pseudo-Crisis Crossover episode of The Grim Adventures of Billy & Mandy, "Billy and Mandy Moon the Moon", Billy says this right before beating the stuffing out of a group of lunar aliens.

 - in LoliRock, Mephisto uses (or rather try to use) these words to control a monster he created.
 It doesn't work very well against the princesses.

 - The Mozilla Firefox "about:robots" page has the title "Gort!
 Klaatu barada nikto!"